prioberoi/deep-learning-img-recognition/README.md

 ![Terminal frozen at writing partition app with system.img](img/scrnshot_frozen_terminal.png)

-That turned turned out to be an issue with the USB being set to 1.0 instead of 2.0, which I was able to change by selecting "Enable USB Controller" (while the vm was powered down), from the USB settings in the VirtualBox manager.
+That turned out to be an issue with the USB being set to 1.0 instead of 2.0, which I was able to change by selecting "Enable USB Controller" (while the vm was powered down), from the USB settings in the VirtualBox manager.
 This required installing the [oracle virtualbox extension pack](https://www.virtualbox.org/wiki/Downloads).
 Another small snaffu I ran into was my screen would freeze on "applet not running on device, continue with bootloader", which turned out to be an issue because my mac/vm and the jetson were not on the same network.

 [This](https://developer.ridgerun.com/wiki/index.php?title=Jetpack_output_when_flashing_Tegra_X1) page includes the output when flashing works succesfully, which was a good reference.